 - (A) Residents with curbside refuse collection receive weekly compostable collection from April 1 through November 30. - (B) Acceptable compostable yard waste must be placed in city authorized compost curbcarts or 30-gallon paper bags constructed to hold yard wastes.
-Compostables may also be placed in City authorized compostable curbcarts.
-Customer supplied cans of any type, other than the cCity and approved compost curb carts, are not acceptable.
+Customer supplied cans of any type, other than the city approved compost curb carts, are not acceptable.
 Plastic bags are not accepted for compostables. - (C) Brush and tree limbs up to 6" in diameter may be cut into 3-4 foot lengths and tied into bundles up to 18 inches in diameter for seasonal curbside yard waste collection.
 Residents must make their own arrangements to dispose of branches larger than 6 inches in diameter and tree stumps. - (D) Each bag or bundle may weigh up to 50 pounds. - (E) Except as provided in this subsection, curbside-collected compostables do not include sod, dirt, stones, refuse, non vegetative food waste or other prohibited materials listed in section R2:6., Vegetative food waste may be placed in City-authorized compost curbcarts.
 Uncoated paper plates and paper cups, and unbleached paper napkins and brown paper towels may be placed in the City-authorized compost cart.
 Any items contaminated by dairy or meat will not be accepted.
 With the exception of City-authorized compost curbcarts, all other collection containers (including 30 gallon paper bags) are prohibited from including grass clippings.
-Bundled brush and tree limbs must be place at the curb. - (F) Street leaf collection is provided by the City each fall.
-Residential street leaves are to be swept into the street by 6 a.m. on the scheduled collection day.
-Leaves must be at least one foot away from the curb face to allow the gutter water to drain.
-Compostables are acceptable in the street leaves. - (G) To protect the quality of water entering the storm drains and to provide safe access along bike lanes, leaves may not be raked or stored in the street except on specific days connected with the fall street leaf pickup program.
-Except for streets marked with bike lanes, leaves may be raked into a street no earlier than the weekend proceeding the scheduled fall neighborhood street leaf pickup day.
-All storm drain grates must be clear of debris and one foot between the curb and leaf piles must be left open to allow for adequate water drainage.
-Along marked street bike lanes, leaves may be stored on the extensions and raked into the streets no more than 24 hours before the scheduled street leaf pickup day.
+Bundled brush and tree limbs must be place at the curb.

 - (F) Christmas trees are collected on a seasonal basis from the residential curbside routes and from pre-arranged collection points at multi-family locations.
 One curbside collection will be provided in January.
 All ornaments, lights, plastic bags, tree stands and other non-compostable materials must be removed before collection or delivery to the Drop-Off Station.
-Trees may also be cut and prepared for seasonal curbside compostable collection. - (H)(G) Evergreen wreaths and other floral arrangements with non-compostable components such as plastic backing, wires and decorations must be disposed of as refuse.
+Trees may also be cut and prepared for seasonal curbside compost collection. - (G) Evergreen wreaths and other floral arrangements with non-compostable components such as plastic backing, wires and decorations must be disposed of as refuse. - (H) Residents may bring their grass clippings and up to one cubic yard of yard waste per visit at no charge to the City's W. R. Wheeler Service Center.
+Commercial entities and nonresidents may use this facility or the Drop-Off Station for compostables on a for-fee basis.
+From September 1 through December 31 each year, residents or contractors bringing leaves from residential properties within the city of Ann Arbor may bring leaves to the City's W.R.
+Wheeler Service Center at no charge.
+The resident will need to fill out a form certifying that the material comes from a property within city limits.
+The form is available online on the city's web site to download and fill out in advance.

-(35) PREPARATION REQUIREMENTS FOR RESIDENTIAL RECYCLABLES
+(3) PREPARATION REQUIREMENTS FOR RESIDENTIAL RECYCLABLES